-An argument I have been making for a long time is that the reason the Left has gone from triumph to triumph is that they are not motivated by reason.
-Instead, they are powered by a quest for salvation.
+The reason the Left has gone from triumph to triumph is that they are not motivated by reason, but rather by a quest for salvation.
 The social issues that they champion, regardless of any practical considerations, are always cast in moral terms.
 The issue itself is immaterial.
 It is being on the right side of the issue that matters.
 Politics is an endless series of tests they must pass in order to remain on the path of the righteous, leading to the promised land.

 This story about Obama’s reaction to the election is a good example.